New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 16 games last year, New England played seven with more than 42.5 points scored, its current matchup's point total.
+- Of 16 games last year, New England had seven with over 42.5 points scored, its current matchup's over/under.

+- New Orleans played 11 games last year (61.1% of chances) in which the teams combined to score more than 42.5 points.

-- The average total the Patriots had set in matchups last year was 2.3 more points than this outing's point total.
+- The Patriots' average point total in outings last year was 44.8, 2.3 points higher than the over/under in this game.

-- The average over/under for Saints games in 2020 was 5.3 more points than the point total of 42.5 for this outing.
+- The average total in Saints games in 2020 was 5.3 more points than the point total of 42.5 for this outing.

 Patriots stats and trends

-- New England covered seven times in 16 games with a spread last season.
+- New England put together a 7-9-0 record against the spread last season.

-- The Patriots covered the spread three times last season (3-4 ATS) when playing as at least 2.5-point favorites.
+- The Patriots were favored by 3 points or more six times last season, and covered the spread in three of those games.

-- Last season, five of New England's games went over the point total.
+- New England's games went over the point total five out of 16 times last season.

-- New England was 4-2 against the spread and 5-1 overall last season when the team put up over 21.1 points.
+- New England was 4-2 against the spread and 5-1 overall in games when it scored over 21.1 points last season.

-- When New England piled up over 310.9 yards last year, the team was 4-4 against the spread and 4-4 overall.
+- New England was 4-4 against the spread and 4-4 overall when the team totaled over 310.9 yards last year.

 - The Patriots turned the ball over 19 times last year, seven fewer than the Saints forced turnovers (26).